Careers

 Our department responds to approximately 900 calls annually throughout Graton, Northern Sebastopol, and Western Santa Rosa.
 Our community covers 8,800 residents and 27 square miles that range from suburban to rural with a significant wildland urban interface (WUI).
 We enjoy a strong training and working relationship with our neighboring fire agencies.

-Since 2020, we staff a career captain, a career engineer, and up to two volunteer firefighters daily.
+Since the passing of Measure H in 2024, we staff a career captain, a career engineer, a career firefighter, and up to one volunteer firefighter daily.
 We are blessed with a strong group of 20-25 committed volunteers and average 8 years of service.
 The majority of our firefighters are also EMTs.

 The fire station was built in 2011 and provides an excellent living environment.
 Each on-duty person has his/her own bedroom.
 There is a well-equipped gym.
 Our front-line equipment is less than 15 years old (2023 Type I, 2019 Water Tender, 2019 Type III, 2015 Rescue, and 2010 Type III).